genoa-logic-group/itaca-workshop-2021/sub-reg.md

 If you want to attend the workshop, please fill in the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSeM2NQJGQN9jp8mOj6bDLGKICjJierjNpxB3tOjnHPztE2WSw/viewform?usp=sf_link).

-The registration deadline is 26 November.
+The registration deadline is **26 November**.
 Participation is free of charge.

 Due to safety regulations, the number of participants is limited.
 Available places are assigned on a first come, first served basis.